 The Propagation of Internet-Facing Assets

 One of the main reasons for the increase of these types of breaches is the explosion of the number of digital assets that are directly connected to the internet.
 For instance, some 60 percent of banks’ digital assets reside outside of the corporate firewall, exposing these financial institutions to additional external risk.
 It is estimated that the top 35 banks alone each have as many as 7,500 of these assets.
 Now consider the proliferation of IoT devices such as cameras and sensors that companies deploy at a staggering rate we well as websites, web applications and routers.
-It is a simple equation; as the number of internet-facing assets grows, so does the number of attacks.
+It is a simple equation; as the number of internet-facing assets grows, so does the number of cyber attacks.

 The 1-2 Punch

 It is more than just the mere increase in targets that explains the growth rate of these breaches.
 After all, if every device were secured using the best security practices, the expanding number of targets wouldn’t matter.
 Unfortunately, organizations of all sizes continue to ignore best practices when it comes to securing their devices.
 This includes the persistence of poor password practices, the failure to stay current on the patching, and updating of operating systems and applications.
 It is essentially a 1-2 punch.
 A hacker gains access to an asset by cracking its password protection and then is able to fully exploit it due to out-of-date firmware.
 These two mistakes contribute a largely to the fact that hackers have managed to breach half of the 28 million small businesses in the United States according to the 2016 State of SMB Cybersecurity Report.